gcglinton/lore/README.md

 ## Platform

-This application is written with [Django](https://www.djangoproject.com/).
+There's two sample apps in this repo.

 The team has a fair amount of knowledge with Python, and it should serve as a good start.

-This will almost certainly change, as maybe Django isn't the right solution, and we should instead go with a front-end/backend model using *$language*/*$framwork*.
+Everything in the `django` folder is is written with [Django](https://www.djangoproject.com/).
+Everything in the `fastapi` folder is meant to be an backend API platform using FastAPI and SQLModel

 ## Installtion